dolik-rce/pegof/README.md

 `-X/--exclude OPT[,...]` Comma separated list of optimizations that should not be applied

-`-l/--inline-limit N` Minimum inlining score needed for rule to be inlined.
+`-l/--inline-limit N` Minimum inlining score needed for rule to be inlined
         Number between 0.0 (inline everything) and 1.0 (most conservative), default is 0.2, only applied when inlining is enabled

-`-N/--no-follow` Do not inline imported files while optimizing.
+`-N/--no-follow` Do not inline imported files while optimizing

 ### Supported values for --optimize and --exclude options:
 - `all` All optimizations: Shorthand option for combination of all available optimizations.